Employment in the UK: December 2024

 7. Economic inactivity

-Since comparable records began in 1971, the economic inactivity rate had generally been falling; however, it increased during the coronavirus (COVID-19) pandemic and fluctuated around this increased rate.
-In the latest quarter, the economic inactivity rate increased.
+Since comparable records began in 1971, the economic inactivity rate had generally been falling.
+However, it increased during the coronavirus (COVID-19) pandemic and fluctuated around this increased rate.
+Over the year since August to October 2023, and in the latest quarter (August to October 2024) the economic inactivity rate decreased.

 We also publish estimates of economic inactivity by reason and age from the Annual Population Survey (APS).
-Latest APS estimates, up to January to December 2023, show the majority of those who were inactive because of long-term sickness were aged 50 to 64 years, although long-term sickness has been increasing across all age groups.
+The latest APS estimates, up to the July 2023 to June 2024 period, show the majority of those who were inactive because of long-term sickness were aged 50 to 64 years, although long-term sickness had been increasing across all age groups during the year to June 2024.

-APS estimates have not been reweighted to the same populations as the Labour Force Survey (LFS).
-Consequently, all APS tables remain weighted to the previous population totals, which will be inconsistent with those used for the LFS in the latest periods.
+APS estimates have not been weighted to the same populations as the Labour Force Survey (LFS).
+Consequently, all APS tables will be inconsistent with those used for the LFS.
 More information on the relationship between the APS and LFS is available in our Comparison of labour market data sources.

 Nôl i'r tabl cynnwys